Grand Théâtre de Québec

 In 2020, the Grand Théâtre de Québec was restored and covered with a glass envelope supported by a steel frame, designed by Lemay and Atelier 21, to preserve the structure's architecture and a sculptural mural from artist Jordi Bonet embedded into the façade.
 Protected from temperature and humidity fluctuations, the approach was considered a first in North America at the time of its implementation.

 Organizations which use the theatre include the Orchestre symphonique de Québec, the Théâtre du Trident, and the Opéra de Québec.
-The Quebec City Summer Festival often hosts events in the theatre.
+The Festival d'été de Québec often hosts events in the theatre.

+In 2021 Grand Théâtre de Québec received the Canadian RAIC: Royal Architectural Institute of Canada "Innovation in Architecture Award" in part for "a host of notable innovations in the spirit of honouring the original Victor Prus building".